katab99/unicorn-duck-dataset/README.md

 # Unicorn Duck Dataset 🦄🦆

-This is a small dataset of unicorn rubberducks.
+This is a small labelled dataset of unicorn rubberducks.